We are grateful to rent facilities in our communities to give back to the dancers in our communities!

 Miss Catherine, Founder and Director

 Miss Catherine was born and raised in Chicago and has 3 decades of dance training from the heart of the City and the surrounding suburbs.
 Since the age of 3 she has been studying dance, performing all over the Chicagoland suburbs, competing for several years and sharing her love of dance with her community for over a decade.
-She has taught at park districts, dance studios in the Chicagoland suburbs and implemented a worship dance program in Lake Zurich.
+She has taught at park districts, dance studios in the Chicagoland suburbs, taught dance numbers for her church's musical theater program and implemented a worship dance program in Lake Zurich.
 She has spent 20 years working with inner city youth in the Kilbourn Park area, while also working with children in the suburbs, and for several years as a Director for an after-school youth program for children 3rd-6th grade in the City serving children in the Kilbourn Park/Humboldt Park area.
 She has worked in the field of Accounting for almost 15 years and has a passion for dedication and commitment.
 “Ingenuity” is her motto!

 She was accepted at the age of 3 to study under Mary Lou Troumanhouser (a student of Tommy Sutton), the former owner of The Dance Academy in Chicago.
 Since then she has performed all over Chicagoland, some of those places including The Copernicus Center, Navy Pier, The Children’s Museum, the opening of the Norwood Park Historical Society, and The Portage Theater.
 She won top in dance routines for Waucondafest has Talent in 2011, and was given the opportunity to perform at the Pritzker Theater in 2011 and Carnegie Hall.
 She has performed at festivals and shows all over the Chicagoland suburbs and competed with high honors in dance competitions with companies such as Starlight, Rainbow Connection, Footlites, Starpower and StarQuest, with the majority of those competing in Tap.
 She has studied Tap extensively (studying the sought-after Tommy Sutton curriculum), Jazz, Ballet, Pointe, Modern, Lyrical and Hip Hop.
 After studying for over a decade at The Dance Academy in Chicago she moved to the Barrington/Wauconda area, and immediately got involved in the communities around her.
 She taught all forms of dance for several years at the Island Lake Park District and studied/taught at the former Dancer’s Pointe in Island Lake.
 At the same time, she traveled extensively to Chicago to study under teachers at The Joffrey Ballet, Chicago Human Rhythm Project, Lou Conte Dance Studio, and several others.
 She has taken innumerable classes and workshops with the best for Tap.
 Her favorite teachers to study tap from have been Tre Dumas III, Lane Alexander, Phil Brooks and JaBowen Dixon.
 She has studied all forms of dance under teachers such as Mary Lou Troumanhouser, Jeanne Sok, Kathy DeMaira, Inaside Chicago Dance’s Nell Heflin, Dionna Pridgeon, Chicago Dance Crash’s Chris Courtney, Step Africa!’s Jakari Sherman, Chicago Movement Collective’s Melinda Wilson, private lessons with JaBowen Dixon and many more.
 She enjoys contributing to the Chicago Human Rhythm Project and Dance Accepts Everyone, studies Music Theory in her free time, and loves to add to her extensive dance curriculum.